Can an Office Chair Cause Lower Back Pain? (Warning Signs & Fixes)

 The human spine naturally forms an inward curve in the lower back known as the lumbar curve.
 This curve helps distribute body weight and reduce pressure on spinal discs.

+Many basic office chairs fail to support this natural curve.
+When lumbar support is missing or poorly designed, the pelvis tends to rotate backward while sitting.
 As the pelvis tilts, the lower back flattens and the spine begins to round forward.
 This position increases pressure on the lumbar discs and forces the muscles of the lower back to work harder to stabilize the torso.

 ⚠️ The Accumulation Effect Over long periods of sitting, this additional strain can contribute to stiffness and discomfort — often building gradually enough that the chair is not immediately identified as a contributing factor.